Mass media in Venezuela

 Mass media in Venezuela comprise the mass and niche news and information communications infrastructure of Venezuela.
 Thus, the media of Venezuela consist of several different types of communications media: television, radio, newspapers, magazines, cinema, and Internet-based news outlets and websites.
 Venezuela also has a strong music industry and arts scene.

 Since 2003, Freedom House has ranked Venezuela as "not free" when it comes to press freedom.
 Freedom House explained that Venezuela's freedom of the press had declined during Hugo Chávez's 15 years in power, stating that the Venezuelan government's relation to the media caused a sharp decline in press freedom and expanded government information apparatus.

 Due to censorship in Venezuela, social networking and other methods are important ways of communication for the Venezuelan people, with social media being established as an alternative means of information to mainstream media.
 Venezuela now has the 4th highest percentage of Twitter users.

 Overview

-The main four private television networks are RCTV (1951-2007), Televen, Venevisión, and 24-hour news channel Globovisión.
+The main four private television networks were RCTV (1951-2007), Televen, Venevisión, and 24-hour news channel Globovisión.
 State television includes Venezolana de Televisión, TVes, ViVe, and teleSUR.
 There are also local community-run television stations such as Televisora Comunitaria del Oeste de Caracas (CatiaTVe).
 The Venezuelan government also runs Avila TV, Buena TV, Asamblea Nacional TV (ANTV), Agencia Bolivariana de Noticias and funds the majority of Latin American network TeleSUR.

-The major Venezuelan newspapers are El Nacional, Últimas Noticias, and El Universal; all of which are private companies and based in Caracas.
-There are also many regional newspapers.
+The major Venezuelan newspapers were El Nacional, Últimas Noticias, and El Universal; all of which were private companies based in Caracas.
+El Nacional has been reduced to an online edition, and El Universal was sold to the Government.
+There are also a few regional newspapers.